thoughtbot/shoulda-matchers/README.md

     with.test_framework :minitest_4
     with.test_framework :test_unit

-    # Choose a library:
+    # Choose one or more libraries:
     with.library :active_record
     with.library :active_model
     with.library :action_controller
-    # Or, choose all of the above:
+    # Or, choose the following (which implies all of the above):
     with.library :rails
   end
 end